Juggemmy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13 - chgrp school hello - a script that changes the group owner to school for the file hello 100- chown -hR vincent:staff . - a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 101-chown -h vincent:staff -  a script that changes the owner and the group owner of _hello to vincent and staff respectively.
 102-chown --from=guillaume betty hello - a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+103-telnet towel.blinkenlights.nl -a script that will play the StarWars IV episode in the terminal.